Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/settings-and-properties-related-to-the-water-system.md

 <b>Fade</b>
 </td>
 <td>
 <a href="#additionalproperties">Additional property</a>.
-When this option is active, HDRP begins fading the contribution of this frequency band at the distance from the camera that corresponds to the <b>Range</b> value in meters.
+When this option is active, HDRP begins fading the contribution of this simulation band at the distance from the camera that corresponds to the <b>Range</b> value in meters.
 This helps minimize distant aliasing artifacts.
 </td>
 </tr>